-- AIU and AA will submit witness statements to the Court stating that all information provided to me is correct and complete in all material aspects. - AIU and AA have each provided a Data Accuracy Statement confirming that the data and information provided to me regarding the Proposed Transfer are accurate and complete. - AIU and AA have each confirmed to me that there have been no material adverse changes to the financial position of AIU or AA since that information was provided to me.
+- AEL, AIU and AA will submit witness statements to the Court stating that all information provided to me is correct and complete in all material aspects. - Each of AEL, AIU and AA have provided a Data Accuracy Statement confirming that the data and information provided to me regarding the Proposed Transfer are accurate and complete. - AEL, AIU and AA have confirmed to me that there have been no material adverse changes to the financial position of AEL, AIU or AA since that information was provided to me.

-• AIU and AA have read this Supplementary Report, and each has agreed that it is correct in terms of all factual elements of the Proposed Transfer.
+AEL, AIU or AA have read this IE Supplementary Report, and each has agreed that it is correct in terms of all factual elements of the Proposed Transfer.

-• I have conducted basic checks on the data provided to me for internal consistency and reasonableness.

-My checks of the data have not revealed any cause for me to doubt that it is materially appropriate for me to rely on the integrity of the information provided for this report.
+- I have conducted basic checks on the data provided to me for internal consistency and reasonableness. - My checks of the data have not revealed any cause for me to doubt that it is materially appropriate for me to rely on the integrity of the information provided for this report.